 The Company is continually reviewing its businesses and may, if appropriate, divest non-core or unprofitable operations in order to improve its overall profitability, return on equity, and its financial leverage.
 Management believes that this approach allows the Company to be better positioned to operate effectively during economic downturns, and to have the financial flexibility to make acquisitions and to invest in capital spending that support its business strategy.
 Restructuring costs were incurred over the last several years to reorganize certain business units, to provide for losses on dispositions and to provide for the write-down of assets of business units that were deemed to be non-core and underperforming.
-In 2013, subsequent to the acquisition of the Avery and DES businesses from Avery Dennison Corporation, CCL implemented a \$27.9 million restructuring plan to right size the operations globally and ensure continued profitability.
-The final elements of this restructuring plan were recorded in 2014 totalling \$1.6 million.
-In the fourth guarter of 2013, CCL implemented an \$11.0 million restructuring plan for its Container Segment, announcing the closure and reallocation of the Canadian operation to the plants in Mexico and the U.S. Lastly, due to the unstable economic environment experienced during the second half of 2014, and to prepare for 2015, the Company recorded restructuring charges of \$7.5 million to close or merge some less profitable facilities within the Label segment.
+In 2013, subsequent to CCL's acquisition on July 1, 2013, Avery implemented a comprehensive restructuring plan to right size operations and the management organization that was not completed until the end of 2015.
+Restructuring and other charges totalled \$38.9 million since the date of acquisition to December 31.
+2015.
+In the fourth guarter of 2013, CCL implemented an \$11.0 million restructuring plan for its Container Segment, announcing the closure and reallocation of the Canadian operation to the plants in Mexico and the U.S. Management had expected annualized operating improvements totalling \$10.0 million.
+These savings have now been realized through exchange rate benefits and other operational improvements.